Arizona Faith Gathering

 - Mike Wold, Regional Coordinator, Institute for Healing of Memories North America, Co-Chair of Be Connected Faith Network Committee

-- Dee Person, Be Connected Community Engagement Team Lead, Arizona Coalition for Military Families, Be Connected Faith Network Committee Member
+- Dee Person, Be Connected Community Engagement Program Manager, Arizona Coalition for Military Families, Be Connected Faith Network Committee Member

 - Ron Wheat, CRU Military Liaison, Be Connected Faith Network Committee Member